-Each year, I see women (and some men) join our classes and exhibit excitement about the study, only to have them fall out somewhere about week 3.
-This puzzles me and has become quite a burden on my heart as I have started leading studies.
+Each year, I see women (and some men) join our Inductive Bible study classes and exhibit excitement about the study, only to have them fall out somewhere about week 3.
+This puzzles me.
+As I have started to lead studies, it has become quite a burden on my heart.
 I desire that all believers would be lovers and doers of the Word, but I see lots of them fall by the wayside in their pursuit of God’s wisdom.

 So, what’s the deal?